 Dr. Wang is an associate professor in the Department of Chemical & Biomolecular Engineering at UMD.
 His research interests are advanced materials for fuel cells, rechargeable batteries, and supercapacitors.
-He has published over 93 papers in peer-reviewed journals.
-His research has been cited more than 2150 times and has an H-index of 26.
+He has published more than 100 papers in peer-reviewed journals.
+His research has been cited more than 2600 times and has an H-index of 29.

 His work on solvent-free composite PEO-ceramic fiber/mat electrolytes for lithium batteries was featured as a promising battery technology in the November 2006 edition of the NASA Tech Brief.
 He is collaborating with Prof. James Culver at the Institute for Bioscience & Biotechnology Research and Prof. Reza Ghodssi in the ECE Department to develop a novel, three-dimensional tobacco mosaic virus (TMV) assembled electrodes for Li-ion batteries.
 The Virus enabled electrodes have been highlighted on the US News, the DOE website, USNBC, Discovery, and many other news outlets in the U.S. and Europe in 2011.